Most Common Types of Car Accidents

 Sideswipe Car Accidents

 In a large number of car accidents, the force of one car hitting another can cause a chain reaction.
 This type of car accident causes damage to multiple vehicles and many people.
-Also sometimes referred to as a pileup, they can range from as few as three cars to massive numbers of vehicles.
+Also sometimes referred to as a pileup, they can range from as few as three cars to massive numbers of vehicles, and are among one of the most common types of car accidents seen today.

 Being involved in a multi-car collision is a scary and confusing experience.
 There are a few different ways in which this type of car accident can occur.